123jimin/voltedit/README.md

 * Multilingual (en and ko during development)

 ### Currently in Development
-These features will be implemented by this weekend.
+These features will be implemented by next weekend.
 * BPM and time signature display
-* Editor settings
-	* Language
+* Writing simple KSON files
-	* Editor size
+* Displaying lasers

 ### High Priority
 These features will be implemented by this month.
-* Writing simple KSON files
 * Reading most of KSH files, including zoom and stop effects
 * Note addition
-* Displaying lasers
-* Toolbar

 These features will likely be implemented by Feburary.
 * Reading simple KSON files